xpgram/advance-wars/src/00 - Todo List.md

 - One failure of my design, I just realized, is that for online play it is incredibly easy to cheat.
 I'm not sure *how* but I know it's possible.
 Units hidden by fog should be unknown to the player, but the client knows always.
 If a hacker could get the game to log the objects of the map, I can't stop them.
 Ideally this would be information known to the server and shared only when necessary.
 Oh well.
 But anyway, good essay detail.
 Proves I think.

+- [ ] I update a bunch of dependencies via Github's security-bot-thing, and now it runs slower.
+That's really irritating.
+  - [ ] The camera lags behind the field cursor now.
+Not sure what that's about.
+I don't think the camera actually teleports to the cursor pos, I think it just moves very fast, so this could be a design issue.
+Either that, or a follow algorithm that shouldn't be set has been sometime in the middle of setting up TitleScreen -> MainMenu -> BattleScene

 - [ ] Scene Transitions
   - [ ] Technical Implementation
     - [x] Scene switching mechanism